SummaryRead the full fact sheet

-Long-sightedness or hyperopia is a common condition that affects the ability to focus.
+Long-sightedness (referred to medically as hyperopia) is a common condition that affects the ability of the to focus.
 In a long-sighted eye, the light focuses behind the retina, blurring the image.
-If it is significant long-sightedness can cause vision problems, headaches and tiredness.
-Glasses, contact lenses and laser techniques are used to correct long-sightedness.
+If it is significant, long-sightedness can cause vision problems, headaches and tiredness.
+Glasses, and are used to correct long-sightedness.

 Long-sightedness is common